Vietnam.vn - Nền tảng quảng bá Việt Nam

 Only use 30g of betel nut per day, more than 30g can cause poisoning, affecting health.
 Elderly people with chronic insomnia, pregnant women or breastfeeding women... also need to be careful.

-Doctor Thuy said that currently, there are many products on the market that contain ingredients extracted from the root of the betel nut.
+Doctor Thuy said that currently, on the market there are many products with ingredients extracted from the root of the betel nut.
 The usual dose is 30-60 mg in pill form.
-Overdosing on these products can cause poisoning.
+Overdose of these preparations can cause poisoning.
 Mild cases can cause drowsiness, nausea, vomiting, dizziness, severe cases can cause stimulation, restlessness, chest tightness, palpitations, limp limbs, coma...
-Therefore, patients should read the instructions carefully or talk to medical staff before using.
+Therefore, patients should read the instructions carefully or talk to medical staff before use.

 Source link